Skip to main content

 DCGB 3L Facility~$7 millionThird-lienDC Green Bank

-The $600 million Backleverage Facility, with Brookfield as primary lender, dwarfs all other obligations.
-Its acceleration in August 2025 triggered the cascade of events leading to bankruptcy.
-The Connecticut Green Bank and DC Green Bank facilities reflect PosiGen's partnerships with state-sponsored green financing institutions—partnerships that have now become adversarial.
-The bankruptcy filing followed a loan breach lawsuit as creditors moved aggressively against the company.
+The $600 million Backleverage Facility, with Brookfield as primary lender, is larger than the other obligations.
+Its acceleration in August 2025 preceded the bankruptcy filing.
+The Connecticut Green Bank and DC Green Bank facilities reflect PosiGen's partnerships with state-sponsored green financing institutions.
+The bankruptcy filing followed a loan breach lawsuit.

 CategoryAmount